enachan1/Enrollment-System-Ena/README.md

 This is an Enrollment System that we made when we are third year

-## People who contrubuted on this project
+## People who contributed on this project

 `Carlo De Leon`